Drag an image here

 How many colors does the tool extract?

-Can I export the palette to CSS?
+Can I export the palette directly to CSS?

 Are the hex codes exact matches to pixels in my image?